Egypt's peas'n beef with rice in tomato sauce (Basila wa roz)

 4. Brown beef for a few minutes until everything is seared on the outside

-5. Add tomato paste and water
+5. Add tomato paste, water, cinnamon, and ground allspice

 6. Salt and pepper to taste